sigven/pcgr/README.md

 The PCGR workflow accepts two types of input files:

-  * A single-sample VCF file with somatic variants (SNVs/InDels)
+  * An unannotated, single-sample VCF file with called somatic variants (SNVs/InDels)
   * A copy number segment file

 PCGR can be run with either or both of the two input files present.